Transition toward Sustainability after 15 Years: Where Do We Stand in Advancing the Scientific Foundation? A Workshop

-On November 12, 2014, the STS Program, in collaboration with the National Alliance to End Homelessness and the National Health Care for the Homeless Council, and Institute of Medicine (IOM) Roundtable on Health Equity and Health Disparities, held a workshop focusing on the impact of the changing US health care system under the Affordable Care Act (ACA) on homeless populations in urban areas.
-The goal of the workshop is to identify models of success as well as challenges in using the ACA as a tool to decrease homelessness, increase health care enrollment, and improve health outcomes and the lives of homeless individuals.
-Participants will be asked to identify what specific actions relevant bodies can take address the problem of homelessness using the ACA.
-The meeting will provide an opportunity to engage policy makers, health care professionals, philanthropic organizations, private sector entities, and academicians in a lively discussion of these complex issues.
+On November 12, 2014, the STS Program, in collaboration with the National Alliance to End Homelessness, National Health Care for the Homeless Council, and Institute of Medicine (IOM) Roundtable on Health Equity and Health Disparities, held a workshop focusing on the impact of the changing US health care system under the Affordable Care Act (ACA) on homeless populations in urban areas.
+The goal of the workshop was to identify models of success as well as challenges in using the ACA as a tool to decrease homelessness, increase health care enrollment, and improve health outcomes and the lives of homeless individuals.
+Participants were asked to identify what specific actions relevant bodies can take address the problem of homelessness using the ACA.
+The meeting provided an opportunity to engage policy makers, health care professionals, philanthropic organizations, private sector entities, and academicians in a lively discussion of these complex issues.

 Sustainability for the Nation: Resource Connections and Governance Linkages

 In June 2013, the STS Program released a landmark consensus report that provides a decision framework for policymakers to examine the consequences and operational benefits of sustainability-oriented programs.
 The report also recommends priority areas for interagency cooperation on specific sustainability challenges; identifies impediments to interdisciplinary, cross-media federal programs; and highlights scientific research gaps as they relate to these interdisciplinary, cross-media approaches to sustainability.
 A booklet provides a brief summary of the report.
 An article on the report findings and recommendations is published in the July 2014 issue of Environmental Science & Technology.
 In September 2014, the report was presented at the Environmental Council of the States (ECOS) 2014 Fall Meeting in Santa Fe, NM, and further dissemination events are planned.

 Partnerships, Science, and Innovation for Sustainability Solutions - A Symposium